My Forking Life

 What's the best cut of steak to cook in the air fryer?

 The beauty of steak in your air fryer is that you can cook different cuts in the machine.
 I've made delicious filet mignon, skirt steak, and ribeye.
-Just remember to adjust cooking times based on the thickness of the steak and doneness preference.
+Just remember to adjust cooking times according to the steak's thickness and desired doneness.
 Making beef tenderloin in the air fryer is also a must for my steak lovers!

 Can you marinate the steak?